-If you want to take some Irish whiskey as a souvenir with you, you cannot do worse than head for the Old Jameson Distillery in Smithfield.
-Just a short walk from Dublin’s city centre, and offering that special something other shops cannot – exclusive bottles that are only available from the Jameson company direct.
+If you want to take some Irish whiskey as a souvenir with you, you should certainly head for the Old Jameson Distillery in Smithfield.
+Just a short walk from Dublin’s city center, and offering that special something other shops cannot – exclusive bottles that are only available from the Jameson company direct.
 Not cheap as chips, but a slightly more expensive way to get a bit of a buzz.
 These are whiskeys made to be enjoyed pure, not dumped unlovingly into a coke, or wasted in cocktails.
-Whiskey for the connoisseur.
-Which, frankly speaking, is the only whiskey worth buying as a souvenir … as alcohol prices in Ireland are high, and you might get most brands cheaper at home.
+This Dublin souvenir is whiskey for the connoisseur, which, frankly speaking, is the only whiskey worth buying as a souvenir … as alcohol prices in Ireland are high, and you might get most brands cheaper at home.

 - Website: The Jameson Irish Whiskey Website (for adults only)

 - Disadvantages?
 They are heavy, they contain liquids – airlines frown upon whiskey bottles in your carry-on, and you need to protect them really well in checked luggage.